TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/control-from-node-red.md

 For the page name, note that the default name (e.g. when the browser address bar is only showing the folder and not a specific `xxxx.html`) is `index.html`. uibuilder allows you to have any number of pages defined under a single node however.

-## Reference summary

-### A summary of the `msg._uib.command` values

-* `elementExists` - does an element exist in the HTML DOM?
-* `get` - gets a uibuilder client managed variable
-* `htmlSend` - gets the current full HTML as text
-* `include` - Include HTML fragment, img, video, text, json, form data, pdf or anything else from an external file or API
-* `set` - set a uibuilder client managed variable
-* `showMsg` - Turn on/off the display of the latest msg from Node-RED
-* `showStatus` - Turn on/off the display of the uibuilder client library settings
-* `uiGet` - get detailed information about an HTML DOM element
-* `uiWatch` - watch for changes to the HTML DOM, return messages about changes